CheeseCake87/CheeseCake87/markdown/2023-08-11_making-improvements-to-the-flask-static-site-generator.md

 This is much cleaner and easier to read, it also fits nicely into the way markdown works.
 In the example above `'` are stand-ins for the ``` ` ``` character used to denote code blocks in markdown.

-So, at the top of the markdown file for the post, there is a neat little meta section, done in a code block.
+So, at the top of the markdown file for the post there is a neat little meta section done in a code block.
 Which looks nice, in my opinion.

 With this change to the way meta is defined, I redesigned how the compiler function finds the meta information.